aleclarson/dom-to-semantic-markdown/README.md

 **Returns:** `string` - The Markdown string representation of the provided HTML Element and its descendants.

+### `extractMetaData(element: Element, mode?: 'basic' | 'extended'): SemanticMarkdownAST.MetaDataNode['content']`

+Extracts metadata from an HTML Element.

+- `element: Element`: The HTML DOM Element to extract metadata from.
+- `mode?: 'basic' | 'extended'`: Optional mode to control the level of metadata extraction.
+  - `'basic'`: Includes standard meta tags like title, description, and keywords.
+  - `'extended'`: Includes basic meta tags, Open Graph tags, Twitter Card tags, and JSON-LD data.

+**Returns:** `SemanticMarkdownAST.MetaDataNode['content']` - An object containing the extracted metadata.

 ### `htmlToMarkdownAST(element: Element, options?: ExtractOptions, indentLevel?: number): SemanticMarkdownAST.Node[]`

 Converts an HTML `Element` into a Semantic Markdown Abstract Syntax Tree (AST).
-This function is the core of the HTML to Markdown conversion process, recursively parsing the HTML structure and generating a structured Markdown representation.
+This function recursively parses the HTML structure and generates a structured Markdown representation.
+It uses `extractMetaData` to extract metadata from the `<head>` element.

 - `element: Element`: The HTML DOM element to be converted.
 - `options?: ExtractOptions`: Optional configuration to customize the extraction process.
 See `ExtractOptions` for details.